psf/psf-tuf-runbook/README.md

     Where `XXXXXXXXXX` is the 0-prefixed serial number.

+1. **DO** write down your authentication key password on a *separate* piece of loose-leaf, and fold it.

+1. **DO** seal the provisioned HSM and folded authentication key password in a tamper-evident bag.

+1. **DO** label the bag with the HSM's signing body ID.

 ## Provisioning the Nitrokey HSM

 1. **DO** determine the current Security Officer PIN ("SO-PIN"):